δῆσαι

 Strong'sG1210

-Rendering RationaleThe aorist active infinitive form expresses the act of binding as a single, complete action.
-"To bind fast" preserves the concrete root sense of tying or fastening while reflecting the active voice and infinitive mood (verbal idea without person or number).
+Rendering RationaleThe aorist active infinitive expresses the simple act of binding as a complete action, without emphasis on duration.
+"To bind" preserves the core root sense of fastening or imposing constraint, whether physically or figuratively.